 The employment verification letter request process varies by company.
 Some organizations require an official employment verification request form from either the team member or the third-party requester, while others follow a more informal approach.

 Depending on company policy, HR may draft the letter directly or delegate the task to a supervisor.
-While disclosing the reason for the request is usually optional, specify what information the third-party requires to ensure the letter meets their needs.
+While disclosing the reason for the request is usually optional, ask your people to specify what information the third-party requires to ensure the letter meets their needs and doesn’t share information they wish to keep private.

 Can people write their own letters of employment?